zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 This method is particularly useful in the `mapOutgoingDataForCollector` callback of the `ParameterProvider` when returning an edited array to some ParameterCollector, as in the following code.

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/ParameterCollection/ParameterProviders/ViewModels/ProviderViewModels.ts", "section": "formsEditScopeFaq#getEntityArrayWithEdits"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/ParameterCollection/ParameterProviders/ViewModels/ProviderViewModels.ts", "section": "formsEditScopeFaq#getEntityArrayWithEdits"}

 In the UI, the FX renders an indication of what array items were created/updated/deleted.

 The following example converts an array of strings into an 'entity' array for consumption by an editable grid.
 When modeling your data as an 'entity' array, the editable grid can only be bound to an `EditScope` 'entity' array.

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/ParameterCollection/ParameterProviders/ViewModels/ProviderViewModels.ts", "section": "formsEditScopeFaq#makeEntityForEditableGrid"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/ParameterCollection/ParameterProviders/ViewModels/ProviderViewModels.ts", "section": "formsEditScopeFaq#makeEntityForEditableGrid"}

 The following example demonstrates converting data to an 'entity' array for consumption by an editable grid.

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/ParameterCollection/ParameterProviders/ViewModels/ProviderViewModels.ts", "section": "formsEditScopeFaq#makeEntityForEditableGrid2"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/ParameterCollection/ParameterProviders/ViewModels/ProviderViewModels.ts", "section": "formsEditScopeFaq#makeEntityForEditableGrid2"}

 #### The applyArrayAsEdits method